- How do I say CPHRTM?

 - To whom does this requirement apply?

-- I am currently a candidate for certification and feel I am not in a position where I can accumulate the professional experience required to become a CPHRTM.
+- I am currently a candidate for certification and feel I am not in a position where I can accumulate the professional experience required to become a CPHR.
 How would I attain my designation if I do not get employment that would allow me to accumulate the three years professional HR experience required?

 - Is my certification automatic after completing three years of experience?